Devil's Chimney (Gloucestershire): Geology

 Above the freestones are the ragstones, about 20 to 30 ft thick.
 These split easily into flat pieces and are more easily quarried than the freestones, but were less valuable.
 They were used locally for dry stone walling and for building in rubble masonry or Neo Gothic styles, such as at St Pauls College.
 These ragstones are classed as shelly limestones, being fossiliferous with Gryphaea and Trigonia bivalves.
 Although the main plateau of the hill is at 900 ft elevation, quarrying of the ragstone and upper freestone has been so extensive as to have formed a second plateau below this, around the perimeter of the hill.

 The 19th-century geologist S. Buckman suggested that the strange shape of the Devil's Chimney could be put down to differential erosion, involving a softer outer rock being worn away to leave only the inner harder rock remaining.
 However there is no evidence for such a column of harder rock, nor an explanation for how it would form.

-The truth is probably that the Devil's Chimney was left behind by 18th-century quarry workers, who quarried around it as a joke.
+Local authors have concluded that the Devil's Chimney was probably left behind by 18th-century quarry workers, who quarried around it as a joke.
+That cannot be ruled out, but the Chimney shares both the structure and the appearance of a naturally-occurring hoodoo structure, where a cap of harder material protects a softer pillar.

 Just to the South of the Chimney, the smaller workings of Salterley Grange Quarry form another exposure of the freestone.
 Movement of these rocks over the Pea Grit beneath has opened up much of their vertical jointing into fissures, some of which even show travertine deposits, although not in a commercially significant quantity.
-Some of the blocks between the fissures may, in time, separate sufficiently to indicae a possible formation mechanism for a column like the Chimney.
+Some of the blocks between the fissures may, in time, separate sufficiently to indicate a possible formation mechanism for a column like the Chimney similar to that associated with hoodoos.